 MILWAUKEE COUNTY — 46-year-old Marcell Daniels, a retired Milwaukee police officer accused of having sexual intercourse and taking sexually explicit pictures with someone 16 years old or younger has reached a plea deal in the case against him.

-In court on Monday, November 28th, Daniels pleaded no contest to a felony charge of second degree sexual assault of a child.
-Two other charges were dismissed as a result of the plea deal — charges that were filed in January of 2016.
+In court on Monday, November 28th, Daniels pleaded no contest to a felony charge of child enticement.
+Prosecutors dismissed two other charges as a result of a plea deal.

-According to the criminal complaint, the allegations began in 2005.
+Prosecutors say the allegations date back to 2005.
 The victim told police she met Daniels when she was 14 or 15, after she and her friend were arrested.
 A week later, the victim told police Daniels called her and brought her to the home he lived in on N. 55th Place, and he would take pictures of her with and without clothing.

 With the help of Daniels’ now estranged wife, investigators found proof on his computer — photos spanning several years.